 Class Q Part 6 is a commonly used permitted development right allowing for the change of use of a barn or agricultural building to residential.
 Currently this right is restricted dependent upon the presence of land designations, however, proposed changes may mean that this form of permitted development is available to more areas.

 It is proposed that Class Q will become applicable to Article 2(3) land excluding World Heritage Sites given that their status is dictated by UNESCO.
-Nevertheless, this would mean that this would be a viable option for those situated within a National Park or the Broads as well as an AONB and Conservation Area.
+Nevertheless, this would mean that this would be a viable option for those situated within a National Park or the Broads as well as a National Landscape (AONB) and Conservation Area.
 This is a promising recommendation acting as an auspicious signal that the government do recognise that despite these areas of natural beauty they must be developed or there is a grave risk that these areas will be left behind and only used seasonally as tourist facilities.

 Furthermore, there is a suggestion that Class Q may be applied to buildings on agricultural units that may not be in solely agricultural use.
 Alternatively, it is also suggested that the right should be applied to former agricultural buildings no longer part of a functioning agricultural unit.